Don Cherry's Rock'em Sock'em Hockey

 Don Cherry's Rock'em Sock'em Hockey (also simplified as Don Cherry's Rock'em Sock'em from 1992 to 1997 and Don Cherry from 1998 to 2007) are a series of hockey highlight videos starring noted Canadian hockey commentator Don Cherry.
 The series was created by Cherry and his son Tim, via the latter's company Tim Cherry Enterprises created and produce the series.

 Each video features a compilation of NHL plays, goals, saves, bloopers, and hits, typically focusing on the preceding NHL season, and generally set to backing rock and techno music.
 Highlights from Cherry's Coach's Corner segment of Hockey Night in Canada are also regularly featured, while many also include a recap of the year's Stanley Cup Playoffs.
-Some installments (including five from 2010-2017) feature Cherry hosting on location from a hockey arena or hall of fame.
+Some installments (including five from 2010 to 2017) feature Cherry hosting on location from a hockey arena or hall of fame.

 Despite the series name's allusion to the Rock'Em Sock'Em Robots toy, hockey fights are not a primary source of content, with only one or two examples typically featured at the end of most videos, with Don commonly referring to the segment as "tea time" for viewers who don't like "the odd tussle."
 The title instead alludes to the physical style of hockey that Cherry prefers.
 The Rock'em Sock'em title was dropped from the series for the 10 installments from 1998 to 2007 due to a naming rights dispute.